Ziggo: History

 Most of the share capital was up to 2012 held by holding companies of two private equity firms: Cinven and Warburg Pincus.

 On 21 March 2012, Ziggo was listed on the NYSE Euronext stock exchange and later incorporated into the midcap equity AMX index.
 Additionally, there are options traded on the Ziggo share.

 Cinven and Warburg Pincus started to reduce their stake in Ziggo and exited Ziggo in April 2013.

 In March 2013, Liberty Global acquired a 12.65% stake in Ziggo.
 This grew to 15% in April and 28.5% in July.

 On 27 January 2014, Liberty Global announced that it would be acquiring all remaining shares in Ziggo for €10 billion.
 The takeover was subject to regulatory approval and was expected to close by the second quarter of 2014, when Ziggo was expected to merge with UPC Nederland.
 In May 2014, the European Commission announced opening an in-depth investigation to assess whether the proposed acquisition of Ziggo by Liberty Global is in line with the EU Merger Regulation.
 The opening of an in-depth inquiry does not prejudge the outcome of the investigation.
 In November 2014, Liberty Global took over Ziggo.
 In December 2014, the shares of Ziggo N.V. were delisted from Euronext Amsterdam as Ziggo was converted into the Dutch private limited company (besloten vennootschap) Ziggo Holding B.V.

 On 5 January 2015, Ziggo started to harmonize its cable network with the UPC Nederland cable network.
 The name UPC was finally phased out in favor of Ziggo on 13 April 2015.

 On 15 February 2016, British telecommunications company Vodafone announced the merger of their Dutch operations Vodafone Netherlands with Liberty Global, the owner of Ziggo.
-The deal was closed on 31 December, creating a new parent company for both Ziggo and Vodafone, called VodafoneZiggo, with a 50/50 joint ownership by Liberty Global and Vodafone.
+The deal was closed on 31 December, creating a new parent company for both Ziggo and Vodafone, called VodafoneZiggo, with a 50/50 joint ownership by Ziggo and Vodafone.

-Cable television
+Network structure

 In 2014 the Ziggo hybrid fiber-coaxial cable network (a broadband network that combines optical fiber and coaxial cable) passed 7.140 million homes in the Netherlands.
 In 2020 it consisted of 40350 km of fiber-optic cables that transported 97% of the total data volume in the network.
 The final 3%, averaging the last 300 m from the neighborhood's hubsite optical node to the final customer connection, are transported by 412600 km of coaxial cables.

+In the early 2020s the Ziggo network consist of: